dganapat/melting_point_prediction_paper/README.md

 Some blocks of code are hidden inside "regions".
 To open them up, just click on the little arrow next to where you see the code #region...

 The hydroquinone ML dataset is really sensitive to the test-train split.
 On most runs, it doesn't track the ideal line very well as the benzoquinone plot does.
-I need to compare this to the aionics output to see if they have the same issue.
+I need to compare this to the aionics output to see if they have the same issue (Update: the data does have the same issue, so this is inherent to our hydroquinone dataset, not our method).